Jean-Louis Raduit de Souches

 Born into a family of minor French Protestant nobility, de Souches went into exile after the Siege of La Rochelle in 1629.
-He served in the Swedish army when it entered the Thirty Years' War against Emperor Ferdinand III and by 1642 was colonel of an infantry regiment.
+He served in the Swedish army when it entered the Thirty Years' War against Emperor Ferdinand III, and by 1642 was colonel of an infantry regiment.
 However, he fell out with his superior officer and switched sides, joining the Imperial army.

-He established his reputation in the defence of Brno against the Swedes in 1645 and was promoted Field Marshal in 1664.
-When Emperor Leopold joined the Franco-Dutch War in 1673, de Souches was appointed commander of Imperial forces in the Low Countries but had a poor relationship with his Dutch and Spanish allies and was removed in December 1674.
+His successful defence of Brno in 1645 established his reputation, and he was promoted Field Marshal in 1664.
+When Emperor Leopold joined the Franco-Dutch War in 1673, de Souches was appointed commander of Imperial forces in the Low Countries.
+A poor relationship with their Dutch and Spanish allies led to his removal in December 1674, ending his military career.

-This was the end of his military career; he retired to his estates in at Jevišovice in Moravia, where he died on 12 August 1682 and was buried in the Church of St. James (Brno).
+De Souches retired to his estates in at Jevišovice in Moravia, where he died on 12 August 1682 and was buried in the Church of St. James (Brno).